patwadeepak/sample-testing/Readme.md

-entering some text for just etsting purpose. new text from second commit.
+entering some text for just etsting purpose. new text from second commit. new text from feature branch.